List of songs written by Glenn Miller: "Seven-O-Five"

 "Seven-O-Five" or "7-0-5" or "705" was an instrumental composed by Glenn Miller, arranged by Jerry Gray, and performed with the Army Air Forces Training Command Band in several different versions and was recorded for release as a V-Disc.
 A V-Disc test pressing was made from the November 10, 1945 recording of "7-0-5".
 The title "7-0-5" refers to the number of the score in the Glenn Miller music library.
 Each score had a number in the system that Miller and his arrangers devised.
 It was published as "Rock and Ride".
 The other titles that were used for the composition included "Goofin' Off" and "Jivin' the Blues".
 No title was decided upon so the score number was retained.
-"7-0-5" was performed, recorded, and broadcast on the I Sustain the Wings radio program, Program No.15, on May 5, 1944 and on November 10, 1945.
+"7-0-5" was performed, recorded, and broadcast on the I Sustain the Wings radio program, Program No.15, on May 5, 1944, and on November 10, 1945.
 Larry O'Brien and the Glenn Miller Orchestra recorded the song on the 2006 album Steppin' Out.

 "I Sustain the Wings"

 "I Sustain the Wings" was composed by Glenn Miller, Chummy MacGregor, Norman Leyden and Bill Meyers.
-This was the theme music for the radio program that was broadcast weekly on Saturday on NBC from June 1943 to June 10, 1944 by the Army Air Force Band under the direction of Captain Glenn Miller.
+This was the theme song for the radio program that was broadcast weekly on Saturdays on NBC from June 1943 to June 10, 1944, by the Glenn Miller Army Air Forces Orchestra under the direction of then-Captain Glenn Miller.
 The radio show was on CBS.
-Miller was the host and conductor on the show, which also featured Ray McKinley, Jerry Gray, Johnny Desmond, and the Crew Chiefs, until June 10, 1944 when Harry Bluestone became the conductor.
+Miller was the host and conductor on the show, which also featured Ray McKinley, Jerry Gray, Johnny Desmond, and the Crew Chiefs, until June 10, 1944, when Harry Bluestone became the conductor.
 The Latin "Sustineo Alas", "I Sustain the Wings", or "Keep 'Em Flying", was the motto of the U.S. Army Air Forces Technical Training Command.
 The I Sustain the Wings radio series continued until November 17, 1945.
-Major Glenn Miller and the American Band of the Allied Expeditionary Force also made recordings for the BBC and the Office of War Information (OWI) from October 30 to November 20, 1944 at Abbey Road Studios in London that were broadcast over the American Broadcasting Station in Europe to Germany in a program called Music for the Wehrmacht or The Wehrmacht Hour.
-General James H. Doolittle, Commanding General of the US 8th Army Air Force, told Miller: "Captain Miller, next to a letter from home your organisation is the greatest morale-builder in the European Theater of Operations."
+Major Glenn Miller and the American Band of the Allied Expeditionary Force also made recordings for the BBC and the Office of War Information (OWI) from October 30 to November 20, 1944, at Abbey Road Studios in London that were broadcast over the American Broadcasting Station in Europe to Germany in a program called Music for the Wehrmacht or The Wehrmacht Hour.
+General James H. Doolittle, Commanding General of the US 8th Army Air Forces, told Miller: "Captain Miller, next to a letter from home your organization is the greatest morale-builder in the European Theater of Operations."

 The song also contained lyrics.
 The opening lines are: "For the land that I love, I sustain the wings/ In the sky above where they fight to victory/ There's a plane in the sky, and the song it sings/ Is the freedom cry and a pray'r for you and me."
 The sheet music for the composition appeared in the 1943 songbook Glenn Miller's Dance Folio published by the Mutual Music Society in New York.